ethanjli/ublue-forklift-sysext-demo/README.md

 The `github.com/ethanjli/pallet-example-exports` pallet is configured to download the Docker system extension image provided by
-[Flatcar Container Linux's sysext-bakery](https://github.com/flatcar/sysext-bakery/releases/tag/latest) and make it available to systemd-sysext; the pallet also adds a `docker-service-enablement` confext which enables the `docker.service` unit provided by the Docker sysext.
+[Flatcar Container Linux's sysext-bakery](https://github.com/flatcar/sysext-bakery/releases/tag/latest) and make it available to systemd-sysext; the pallet also adds a `docker-service-enablement` sysext & confext which enables the `docker.service` unit provided by the Docker sysext, and which prepares the host so that it can run Docker (namely, adding a `docker` group so that `docker.socket` will work).

 By contrast,
 [`dive`](https://github.com/wagoodman/dive) does not have an associated pre-built system extension